any-tdf/stdf/components/src/toast/guide_en.md

 ## Type

 By default, the toast has predefined content for five types: 'success', 'error', 'warning', 'info' and 'loading'.
 You can also customize the content by setting the `type` property.
 If `type` is set to an empty string, no icon will be displayed.
-Otherwise, the icon corresponding to the name of the Remix Icon passed to the `type` property will be displayed.
+Otherwise, the icon corresponding to the name of the SVG Sprites Icon passed to the `type` property will be displayed.

 ## Use Slot